 Hours of attendance will be as fixed from time to time under section 23 of the Staff of the Houses of The Oireachtas Act, 1959.
-At present they amount to 43.25 hours per week.
+At present they amount to 35 hours per week.
 Flexibility is required with regard to late-night working and extra attendance, which is required from time to time arising from the exigencies of the Houses of the Oireachtas Service.
+A rota is in place to manage late night working.